 The nodes in the specified string are added to the specified top node.
 If no top node is provided, the XML string MUST be well-formed with a single parent node like <?xml> for the entire string.
 The callback function returns the value type that should be used for child nodes.
-If MXML_NO_CALLBACK is specified then all child nodes will be either MXML_ELEMENT or MXML_TEXT nodes.

 The constants MXML_INTEGER_CALLBACK, MXML_OPAQUE_CALLBACK, MXML_REAL_CALLBACK, and MXML_TEXT_CALLBACK are defined for loading child nodes of the specified type.

-The SAX callback must call mxmlRetain() for any nodes that need to be kept for later use.
+The SAX callback must call mxmlRetain for any nodes that need to be kept for later use.
 Otherwise, nodes are deleted when the parent node is closed or after each data, comment, CDATA, or directive node.